thinka87/node-express-js-clustering-module/README.md

 ## Notes
 ***
-* To scale the http client api performance i haved node js cluster module that runnning seprate process in each CPUs
+* To scale the http client api performance i have used node js cluster module that runnning seprate process in each CPUs